varun7860/Artificial-Intelligence/Image Processing/Motion Blur Remover/README.md

 <img align = "center" width = "400" height = "210" src = "https://github.com/varun7860/Artificial-Intelligence/blob/main/Image%20Processing/Motion%20Blur%20Remover/Assets/Algorithm.jpg">

-Whichever filter you use , the alogrithm for deblurring an image will always remain the same.
+Whichever filter you use , the algorithm for deblurring an image will always remain the same.
 Follow these steps to transform the blurred image to an estimate of its ideal form:

 1. Find the type of motion blur (vertical, horizontal or circular) in the image.